theletter-zee/elite-sniper/README.md

 discord's new policy, I wanted to make this for anyone hoping to create their own snipebot for their server.

+<h1> 📜 Terms of Serivce </h1>

+<h2> Restrictions </h2>
+**Do not use this service to harm others.** The main purpose of this bot is to spit out a silly message someone might've sent.
+It's similar to when someone makes a typo and they get teased.
+Getting deleted messages may be fun with friends or people you feel comfortable around but privacy is also important.

+<h2> Termination </h2>
+You’re free to opt out of getting your message sniped by another user at any time.
+You can do this by navigating to `:-settings`.
+This would also restrict you from sniping messages from other people.

+<h1> ✉️ Privacy </h1>

+<h2> What information is collected? </h2>
+- Server id
+- User id
+- Prefix
+- Language

 <h1>🌍 Languages</h1>

 <li>English</li>